Paul Davis (baseball)

 Paul Davis (born 1964) is the former pitching coach for the Seattle Mariners of Major League Baseball (MLB); he served in that role during the 2019 season, before being reassigned as Chief Pitching Strategist in October 2019.
-He is currently the minor league pitching coordinator for the Atlanta Braves.
-He previously worked for the St. Louis Cardinals (2013-18) in a variety of roles, most recently as manager of pitching analytics in 2018.
+He is currently the Director of Pitching Development for the Atlanta Braves.
+He previously worked for the St. Louis Cardinals (2013-18) in a variety of roles, culminating as manager of pitching analytics in 2018.

 Career

 Davis was head coach at Dana College from 1995 to 1999, where he was twice named Nebraska-Iowa Athletic Conference coach of the year.
-He was the pitching coach for the Johnson City Cardinals in 2013 and 2014 before becoming the Cardinals Assistant Minor League Pitching Coordinator in 2016 and 2017.
+After joining the St. Louis Cardinals in late 2012, he was the pitching coach for the Johnson City Cardinals in 2013 and 2014 before becoming the Cardinals Assistant Minor League Pitching Coordinator in 2016 and 2017.

 He played high school baseball at Osceola High School in Kissimmee, Florida and college ball at Valencia Community College and Creighton University.